kerski/pbi-dataops-monitoring/documentation/Azure-DevOps-Addon.md

 ![Refresh Now Button](./images/save-and-refresh.png)
 *Figure 10 - Refresh the Dataflow after Saving*

+10. Remember to schedule the dataflow to refresh.
+Please refer to [Microsoft's instructions on configuring the dataflow](https://learn.microsoft.com/en-us/power-bi/transform-model/dataflows/dataflows-configure-consume#configure-a-dataflow) if you are unfamiliar with this process.

-10. Once the refresh has completed you can add the issues stored in this dataflow to your PBI Monitoring report (see next section).
+11. Once the refresh has completed you can add the issues stored in this dataflow to your PBI Monitoring report (see next section).

 #### Adding Issues to Monitoring